software-architects/software-architects-website/_posts/2017-05-07-Global-Azure-Bootcamp-Resources.md

 A big thank you to all people who contributed to this community event.
 Additionally, we want to thank our [sponsors](https://coding-club-linz.github.io/global-azure-bootcamp-2017/sponsoren.html).
 Without their support, the GAB would not be possible.

+## Feedback

+Pleasently many attendees (nearly 50%) filled out the evaluation form.

+* **We are very happy that the overall rating of the event was very good**.<br/>
+  (1.28 with 1 = best and 5 = worst)

+* Venue (1.18) and food (1.52) also got very good feedback.

+* **Nearly all responders would recommend the GAB to colleagues and friends**.<br/>
+  (1.12 with 1 = absolutely sure and 5 = surely not)

+Thank you for this great feedback.
+That's a huge motivation for GAB 2018.

+{: .showcase}
+Congratulations to the top "five" speakers of GAB 2017 (in fact they are seven because of a tie):

+* Rainer Stropek: Azure Functions
+* Wolfgang Strasser: Power BI
+* Manfred Steyer: Angular and Azure
+* Toni Pohl: Power Apps
+* Raphael Schwarz: Optimizing Data-oriented Web APIs
+* Roman Schacherl: Logic Apps
+* Christoph Wille: Service Fabric

 ## Slides and Samples